Bankoleabayomi/Floclib/README.md

 # Floclab

-FlocLab — a lightweight, local-first Python toolkit for analyzing flocculation image feature data.
+FlocLab — a lightweight, Python toolkit for analyzing flocculation image feature data.
 It computes Aggregate Size Distribution (ASD) to derive the Power Law Slope (Beta), fits aggregation/breakage coefficients (Ka, Kb) using Swarm Intelligence (SI) + NLS, and simulates the Total Hydraulic Retention Time (THRT) for an array of treatment efficiency and Completely Stirred Tank Reactor (CSTR) in series - Chambers-in-Series.
 Floclab is designed for reproducible, offline use with feature tables exported from segmentation tools.

 ---